shwetashah791/BRAIN_TUMOR_DISEASE_PREDICTION_/README.md

 To identify the best algorithm for brain tumor disease prediction

 Dataset:
 The dataset consists of MRI images of brains, divided into two classes: "no" (no tumor) and "yes" (tumor present).
+Dataset is taken from KAGGLE

 Methodology: